 This Is the Average Cost of a Wedding Cake

 Having a cake at your nuptials is one of the most popular wedding traditions to date.
-According to an internal study, 76 percent of couples who married last year served the dessert at their wedding.
-If you're wondering what the average wedding cake cost is, we surveyed over 27,000 couples who got married in 2019 to get the answer.
-Per our data, the average wedding cake cost is $500 (similar to what couples spend in 2018).
-Of course, this number is a national average, and the price of your wedding cake depends on many factors like the quantity of tiers, the type of cake, and the decorations.
+According to an internal study, 75 percent of couples who married last year served the dessert at their wedding.
+If you're wondering what the average wedding cake cost is, we surveyed over 15,000 couples who got married in 2021 to get the answer.
+Per our data, the average cost of a wedding cake is $500 (similar to what couples spent in 2019).
+Of course, this number is a national average, and the price of your wedding cake depends on many factors like the number of tiers, the type of cake, and the decorations.

 It's no surprise wedding cakes typically aren't like regular desserts you can pick up at the grocery store.
 Rather, they're specially-made confections.
 We suggest working with a professional pastry chef or cake artist for your wedding, as they're experts at what they do.
-They can help advise you on things like the flavor profiles and the amount of batter needed for your 150-person guest list.
-According to our study, 82 percent of couples hired a professional baker to execute their wedding cake (or other dessert) last year.
+They can help advise you on things like the wedding cake flavor profiles and the amount of batter needed for your 150-person guest list.
+According to our study, 81 percent of couples hired a professional wedding cake baker to execute their dessert last year.

-Whether you prefer chocolate, raspberry or almond, wedding cake is generally priced by the slice, and the average wedding cake cost can be anywhere from $1.50 to $12 per slice (a wide range, we know), depending on a multitude of factors.
-You'll sort out the details with your baker, but know that fondant icing (rather than buttercream), fancy filling flavors, elaborate molded shapes, vibrant colors and handmade sugar flower detailing will all raise the price of your dessert.
+Whether you prefer chocolate, red velvet, raspberry or almond, wedding cake is generally priced by the slice, and the average price of a wedding cake can be anywhere from $1.50 to $12 per slice (a wide range, we know), depending on a multitude of factors.
+You'll sort out the details with your baker, but know that fondant icing (rather than buttercream frosting), fancy filling flavors, elaborate molded shapes, vibrant colors and handmade sugar flower detailing will all raise the price of your dessert.
 And remember: You're not only paying for a product, but a service as well—you'll pay for the cake designer's time and labor, as well as a delivery fee.

 Looking for a cost-cutting option?
-The secret is assuming guests will only need about half a slice—so if you have a guest list of 300, order cake for 150 people and serve it in "half-servings."
+The secret to saving money is assuming guests will only need about half a slice—so if you have a guest list of 300, order a cake for 150 people and serve it in "half-servings."
 (Generally speaking, people will leave slices half-eaten on the table anyway.)
-Or, you can have the wedding cake of your dreams made on a small scale for a price you can comfortably afford.
+That way, you can have the wedding cake of your dreams made on a smaller scale for a price you can comfortably afford.

-While cake is a popular wedding dessert choice, there are other options for your own nuptials.
-In fact, 61 percent of couples who got married in 2019 provided guests with a dessert other than cake.
-The most popular non-cake choice was cookies, as nearly half of couples included the sweet treat in their dessert bar.
-Four in 10 couples offered guests cupcakes, while 32 percent served pastries.
-Other creative ideas include ice cream sandwiches, s'mores, cake pops and cheesecake.
+While cake is a popular wedding dessert choice, there are other options for your own special day.
+In fact, 61% of couples who got married in 2021 provided guests with a dessert other than traditional wedding cake.
+The most popular non-cake choice was cookies, as 40% of couples included the sweet treat in their dessert bar.
+Four in 10 couples offered guests cupcakes, while 26% served pastries.
+Other creative dessert table ideas include doughnuts, ice cream sandwiches, s'mores, cake pops and cheesecake.
 No matter what you choose, we recommend working with a baking professional, as they can create delicious confections to your exact specifications (croquembouche or themed macarons included).

 Don't know where to begin?
-Check out our roundup of unique wedding cakes, or look through our Real Wedding pages (they contain wedding albums from real couples).
-Once you've settled on the big decisions (flavor, tiers, decorations), consult a professional to get a quote and work with them to create the wedding cake of your dreams.
+Check out our roundup of unique wedding cake designs, or look through our Real Wedding pages (they contain wedding albums from real couples).
+Once you've settled on the big decisions (flavor, cake size, tiers, decorations), consult a professional to get a quote and work with them to create the wedding cake of your dreams (hello, cake tasting!).
 If you love to follow old-school wedding traditions, consider saving the top tier of your wedding cake to enjoy at a later time together too.